sedrick-keh-tri/open_lm_fork/README.md

 ## How to uptrain a linear model

-To uptrain a linear model, you can use the same training script as for training a linear model.
+To uptrain a linear model, you can use the same training script as for pre-training a linear model from scratch.
 The only difference is that you should use the `--pretrained` flag to specify the checkpoint you want to start from.
 For example, to uptrain a linear model from the `checkpoint.pt` checkpoint, you can use the following command:

 ```bash
 >>> export CUDA_VISIBLE_DEVICES=0,1,2,3